-Tea is the world’s second most popular drink, after water.
+Did you know that tea is the world’s second most popular drink (right after water)?

 But at the same time, there is so much to tea, that sometimes it might seem too complicated.